natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 60%
    :align: center

 **Software security Recommendation:** Bitwarden is a free and open-source password protection program that keeps private information, including login details for sites on the internet, in an encrypted vault.

+**Software security Recommendation:**

 Using and Securing Ubuntu Linux OS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~